IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Experiments

 \subsection{Validation on More Complex Datasets}

-To demonstrate that our work can be applied to real-world image datasets, in addition to CIFAR-10 dataset, we also conduct experiments on CelebA dataset with DCGAN network architecture.
-In the face of this complex dataset, the network architecture is still weak even with the enhanced number of channels.
-To maintain the equilibrium between $G$ and $D$, in this experiment we restrict the discriminator update by setting $n_D=1$.
+To demonstrate that our work can be applied to real-world image datasets, in addition to {the} CIFAR-10 dataset, we also conduct experiments on {the} CelebA dataset with {a} DCGAN architecture.
+In the face of this complex dataset, the network architecture is {somewhat} weak even with the enhanced number of channels.
+To maintain the equilibrium between $G$ and $D$, in this experiment{,} we restrict the discriminator update by setting $n_D=1$.
 Six methods are tested: GAN, NS-GAN, LSGAN, GAN-Least-squares, E-GAN and our IE-GAN.
 Because the discriminator objective functions adopted by IE-GAN are originally used in GAN and NS-GAN, they are just GAN-Minimax and GAN-Heuristic for IE-GAN with $n_D=1$.

-The quantitative results are shown in Table.~\ref{tab:FIDofMethodsCelebA}.
-All methods on this dataset are unstable, so we only compare the best results.
+The quantitative results are shown in Table~\ref{tab:FIDofMethodsCelebA}.
+All methods {are unstable} on this dataset, so we only compare the best results.
 The FID value of the real samples is $48.96$.

-It is clear from the observation that LSGAN essentially fails to be trained, and it is unable to generate meaningful samples.
-Instead, GAN-Least-squares can be trained, but unlike on CIFAR-10, its performance is the worst among all single mutation operator methods.
-E-GAN, as always, does not actually benefit from multiple operators and performs the worst among trainable methods.
-Whereas, our IE-GAN achieves the best results and its score is quite close to that of the true distribution.

-It is revealed that IE-GAN can achieve promising results on different datasets, different network architectures, and different operator performances.
-IE-GAN is not a method specializing for a certain dataset and a certain network architecture.
-It maintains comparable competitiveness relative to the operators used in various cases.
+It is clear from the observation{s} that LSGAN essentially fails to be trained and cannot generate meaningful samples. {Meanwhile}, GAN-Least-squares can be trained, but unlike on CIFAR-10, its performance is the worst {out of} all {the} single{-}mutation{-}operator methods.
+E-GAN, as always, does not benefit from multiple operators and performs the worst {out of all the} trainable methods. {O}ur IE-GAN achieves the best results, and its score is quite close to that of the true distribution. {The experiments reveal that IE-GAN has good robustness.} It can achieve promising results on different datasets, {with} different network architectures, and {with} different operator performances.